pschatzmann/arduino-dlna/README.md

 This library provides the functionality to implement a UPnP/DLNA [device](https://pschatzmann.github.io/arduino-dlna/classtiny__dlna_1_1DLNADeviceMgr.html) and a [control point](https://pschatzmann.github.io/arduino-dlna/classtiny__dlna_1_1DLNAControlPointMgr.html) for Arduino.

-The Digital Living Network Alliance (DLNA) aimed to establish interoperability among PCs, consumer appliances, and mobile devices across wired and wireless networks.
-The goal was to provide a common solution for sharing digital media and content services.
-Though this technology can be considered obsolete, it is still quite useful for some use cases: For Audio and Videao the successor protocols are Chromecast and AirPlay.
-Chromecast is close sourced and uses secure channels to Google, do you can't implement your own devices and Airplay is Apple specific and is not available on Android.
+The Digital Living Network Alliance (DLNA) aimed to establish __interoperability__ among PCs, consumer appliances, and mobile devices across wired and wireless networks.
+The goal was to provide a common solution for __sharing digital media and content__ services.

+Though this technology can be considered obsolete, it is still quite useful for some use cases: For Audio and Video the successor protocols are __Chromecast and AirPlay__.
+Chromecast is close sourced and uses secure channels to Google, so you can't implement your own devices.
+On the other hand, Airplay is Apple specific and is not available on Android.
+This leaves __DLNA as the only open and flexible Standard__ for accessing and sharing digital media (audio, video, images...)!

 ## The Standard